Allurial Review: Is This Romantasy Book Box Worth It? (Updated April 2026)

 Having tried various subscriptions, here's how I’d compare Allurial:

-vs. Book of the Month: BOTM is cheaper and offers more variety, but if you're a dedicated romantasy reader like me, you'll skip most months.
+vs. Book of the Month: BOTM is cheaper and offers more variety, but if you're a dedicated romantasy reader like me, you'll skip most months or have to pay for the special edition that always happens to be the fantasy pick.
 Allurial guarantees three romantasy options every single month.

-vs. FairyLoot: FairyLoot is quarterly, often has waitlists, and costs around $30+ per book, but their books are signed and don't have logo overload.
+vs. FairyLoot: FairyLoot is quarterly, often has waitlists, and costs around $30+ per book, but their books are signed and don't have logos all over it.
 If you can get a subscription and don't mind waiting 3 months between books, FairyLoot might be worth the extra cost.

 vs. Aardvark: Same deal as BOTM.
 There was more variety and they had really cool, edgier picks than other book boxes I've tried, but not enough romantasy for me.